|Dan O'Bannon and Ron Shusett|

 - 22nd February, 1956, "JUNKYARD" 39 02-22-56 :30:00* A galactic survey ship finds a lot of discarded alien machine parts on a low grade planet.
 When they get ready to leave the crew has forgotten how to power the ship.
 George Lefferts wrote the script.
 The cast members were Jack Orrison, and John Larkin, Bob Hastings, Mercer McLeod and Stan Early.
 Writer: Clifford D. Simak (http://www.otrsite.com/logsd/logx1001.htm)

-- Dan O'Bannon: I said I want to do this story now about astronauts who are forced to land on a deadplanet in some remote part of the universe, there they discover an ancient alien artifact, inside of course there's which some kind of a monster or a threat, and ah, I was having a little bit of trouble making up the monster and I didn't quite know where to go with the second half of the piece.(Alien Anthology Blu-Ray capsules, O'Bannon working with Shusett)
+- Dan O'Bannon: I said I want to do this story now about astronauts who are forced to land on a deadplanet in some remote part of the universe, there they discover an ancient alien artefact, okay, inside of which of course there's some kind of a monster or a threat, and ah, I was having a little bit of trouble making up the monster and I didn't quite know where to go with the second half of the piece.(Alien Anthology Blu-Ray capsules, O'Bannon working with Shusett)